-The Natural Capital Committee's third State of Natural Capital report
+The NCC's third State of Natural Capital report

-The Natural Capital Committee has today published its third State of Natural Capital report, which recommends that Government, working closely with the private sector and NGOs should develop a comprehensive strategy to protect and improve natural capital.
+On the 27th January 2015, the Natural Capital Committee published its third State of Natural Capital report, which recommends that Government, working closely with the private sector and NGOs should develop a comprehensive strategy to protect and improve natural capital.

 The report presents a series of potential environmental investments that offer good economic returns such as peatland restoration and woodland planting.
 It also sets out an innovative framework for corporation to take account of their natural capital.
 To read the report, click here.